 The 80/20 of customer support tickets

-Pull a sample of 200 tickets from any business with more than ten customers and you will see roughly the same distribution:
+Pull a sample of 200 tickets from any business with more than ten customers and you will see roughly the same distribution.
+It holds across industries, price points, and geographies, which means the opportunity is structural, not situational.

-- 40-60% are status questions.
+Forty to sixty percent are status questions.
 "Where is my order?"
 "Did my payment go through?"
 "When does my subscription renew?"
-The answer lives in a database.
-A human reading these is a waste of a human.
+The answer to every one of these lives inside a database your business already runs.
+A human being reading these tickets, looking them up one by one, and typing back the answer is a profound waste of that person's intelligence and time.
+There is nothing they can add that a retrieval layer could not.
+The information is mechanical.
+The retrieval should be too.

+That leaves 10-15% of your tickets as real edge cases: refund disputes, account anomalies, genuine technical failures, complaints with emotional weight, custom requests that require judgement rather than lookup.
+These are the only tickets where your team can meaningfully change the outcome.
 The math is simple.
-The first three buckets are 65-80% of volume and 100% of repetitive work.
-Automate them and your team gets to focus on the fourth bucket — the only one where they can actually move the needle.
+The first three buckets are 65-80% of total volume and 100% of the repetitive work.
+Automate them and your team gets to spend their entire day on the fourth bucket, the one where they actually matter.

 If you only remember one thing: automate by ticket category, not by ticket count.
 "Resolve 80% of tickets" is a vanity metric.
 "Resolve 100% of order-status tickets" is a working metric.